AudioBible/KJV/README.md

 Why I like to listen to sermons on YouTube is because I can't rewind what the preacher said in real life, sometimes I need to hear it multiple times for it to make sense!
 While I'm thinking about what he said, he's already talking about something else!
 I dont know about you, but I like to listen, read and watch carefully!
 I prefer to listen to the whole truth not half truth!

 **Note**: Some images are links to a youtube video, obviously the blue text is a link to a video or playlist or a page on the site.
+Some videos I've place a screenshot of the video, some I haven't, so look at the link below the image, if no image then just follow the youtube link, I was lazy to put an image or just didn't want to make this page really big and slow to download because of so many images!

 [![Scientism-Exposed-Full-Documentary-2016](images/Scientism-Exposed-Full-Documentary-2016.png)](https://www.youtube.com/watch?v=AeIGrEtPMmE)